The subsurface: Earth’s largest unmapped environment

 No, it’s not.

-The variations in gravity are all so tiny that they can only be detected using special equipment.
-There are classical tools for measuring gravity, like gravimeters.
+The variations in gravity are all so tiny that they can only be detected using special equipment called gravimeters.
 These sensors measure this “pull” at a single point.
 If you imagine gravity as a hill, this tells you how high you are at that specific point.
-This is useful, but it can be difficult to distinguish small underground features from the much larger background signal created by the Earth itself.
+This is useful, but it can be impossible even for the best gravimeters to measure these signals in real-world settings.

-However, traditional gravity gradiometers struggle outside of highly controlled environments because they are extremely sensitive to vibration, motion, and environmental noise.
-Even small disturbances from vehicles, machinery, waves, or changing terrain can overwhelm the tiny gravitational signals they are trying to detect.
+These classical sensors struggle outside of highly controlled environments because they are extremely sensitive to vibration, motion, and environmental noise.
+Even small disturbances from vehicles, machinery, or waves hundreds of miles away can overwhelm the tiny gravitational signals they are trying to detect.

 Einstein’s equivalence principle creates one of the biggest challenges in gravity sensing: a sensor cannot easily tell the difference between gravity and motion.
-To the sensor, the gravitational pull from something underground, like a tunnel, salt dome, or ore body, looks almost identical to the vibration caused by the environment, such as passing traffic, wind, waves, or even distant seismic activity.
+To the sensor, the gravitational pull from something underground, like a tunnel, salt dome, or ore body, looks almost identical to the vibration caused by the environment (e.g. passing traffic).
 This means environmental noise becomes mixed into the gravity measurement and creates major limitations for traditional gravity sensors:

-• Making a sensor more sensitive does not automatically solve the problem because it may just detect more noise
+- Making a sensor more sensitive does not solve the problem because it just detects more noise.

 This problem is multiplied across almost every single sector.
 Any industry that relies on understanding the subsurface (underground and underwater), is losing billions.